linode/docs/docs/products/tools/cloud-manager/_index.md

 Manage your account, update payment information, review credits remaining, and print invoices.

-### Deploy One-Click Apps
+### Deploy Marketplace Apps
-Whether you want to set up a game server, your own VPN, or self-host your software with GitLab, One-Click Apps make it quick and easy to get up and running on your Linodes.
+Whether you want to set up a game server, your own VPN, or self-host your software with GitLab, Marketplace Apps make it quick and easy to get up and running on your Linodes.

 ### Performance Monitoring
 Real-time analytics tracking, per-process and in aggregate, monitors the performance of your CPU, memory, and network bandwidth.